Are probiotics for Autism worth the money?

 One thing that can make your quest for a healthy family diet very difficult is picky eaters (more in this post).
 There seems to be a lot more fussy eaters these days, which makes it very difficult for parents.
 I argue that poor gut health contributes to fussy eaters because microbes have a big vote on what cravings we have and what food to choose.
 I explained this further in the Sugar Cravings and Autism post.

-A good, high quality probiotic may benefit children with developmental disorders, due to its positive effects on the immune system and digestive health as they pass through the body.
+A quality probiotic could help kids with developmental issues by improving their immune system and digestive health.
 Probiotics also may contribute added diversity and support to the good microorganisms that have already been colonised in the gut.
 As discussed above, probiotics alone won't have significant long term positive effects unless the diet and environment in the colon are addressed.

 My recommendations below are aimed primarily at healing leaky gut and improving the blood brain barrier.
 A good diet can reduce and eliminate leaky gut, but sometimes we want a quick and easy fix.
 The importance of leaky gut is often underestimated.
 It's probably a major factor in many inflammatory and autoimmune disorders.
 Eliminating leaky gut will reduce inflammation and improve the blood brain barrier, which reduces brain inflammation and improves autism.